AairTheGreat/StardewValleyMods/Better Trash Cans/README.md

 ## Introduction
 ### What is Better Trash Cans?
-This mod changes behavior of the towns trashcans and hopefully for the better.
+This mod changes behavior of the town's trashcans and hopefully for the better.

 Better Trash Cans allows you to:
 * Fine-tune each trashcan item list